Roll Cloud off Coast of Brazil

 Photographer: Capt.
 Andreas M. van der Wurff

-Summary Author: Capt.
+Summary Authors: Capt.
 Andreas M. van der Wurff; Jim Foster

 The photo above showing a sinister looking roll cloud was taken aboard ship while en route from Paranagua, Brazil to Montevideo, Uruguay.
 A cloud feature like this isn't something you would want to run into on the open sea or on a crowded highway, but roll clouds (arcus cloud) aren't necessarily a presage of severe weather.
 They most often form along the leading edge of a mature thunderstorm in the relatively cool air associated with the storm's downdraft; however, they're detached from the storm itself and may be seen to roll or tumble along their horizontal axis.
 Photo taken on February 6, 2012.